Steps for token creation only or for token creation with purchase:

 The Acquiring Partner can also create a custom button to launch the Klarna Purchase Journey.
 This is detailed in the Launch the Klarna Purchase Journey with a custom button section.

-To support tokenized payments, Acquiring Partners must include additional parameters when calling the Authorization API.
+To support tokenized payments, Acquiring Partners must include additional parameters when calling the Authorization APIAPI.
 Klarna then generates a customer token, which authorizes future payments on behalf of the customer.
 Each customer token is issued with specific scopes that define the permitted actions and level of access for subsequent transactions.

 Scope | Definition | Use cases |